RYTESCompany/rytesstyleguide/branding.md

 ### Product names

 Always uppercase RYTES, and always present the product name as one word.
-This applies to RYTESite and RYTESInsights.
+This applies to RYTESite and RYTESInsight.

 No longer refer to "the portal", or "the internal site", or "the client portal".
-From now on, only use the branded terms "RYTESite" for the client-facing portal, and "RYTESInsight" for the internal dashboard.
+From now on, only use the branded terms "RYTESite Portal" for the client-facing portal, and "RYTESInsight" for the internal dashboard.

-*Since RYTESite is external, and RYTESInsights is internal, should it be stylized as RYTESInsite?*
+## Tutorials and FAQs

+Currently our tutorials and FAQs are Quick Reference Guides (QRGs).
+We are rebranding them as "Know your RYTES".

 ## Logo